ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The criteria in {{evaluation-criteria}} will be evaluated in the following scenarios.
-Unless a proposed congestion control specification explicitly forbids use on the public Internet, the community MUST reach consensus that it meets the criteria in these scenarios for the proposed congestion control algorithm to progress.
+Unless a proposed congestion control specification explicitly forbids use on the public Internet, there MUST be IETF consensus that it meets the criteria in these scenarios for the proposed congestion control algorithm to progress.